 Of course, commoners hunted as well.
 Unfortunately, little is known about their rites and methods.
 Top to bottom, however, all classes of hunters used the same weapons.
 Above, the only weapon depicted is the blowpipe, but also common were spears with flint or obsidian tips, traps, slingshots (mostly for birds, iguana and other small animals) and snares.
 Bows and arrows came into use in the Postclassic Period, just prior to the arrival of the Spanish.

-Indigenous people didn’t kill animals for the thrill of it.
+Indigenous people didn’t kill animals for the sport of it.
 While there were likely individual exceptions, animals were considered sacred beings endowed with individual spirits offsprings of gods.
 To take the life of an animal for any reason other than food, would have been a grievous offense to its overlord.
 And there would be a price to pay —personally for the killer, his family and the community.
 And, because meat was scarce, a prized commodity, wasting it would never occur to anyone at any level.
 It would be like us throwing a hundred-dollar bill in the garbage can.
 Hunting for “sport” was virtually non-existent.

 Hunting deer For Food

 Large animals, like white-tailed deer and tapir, were generally hunted for special occasions.
 Without refrigeration, meat had to be either prepared and consumed within a day or two, or salted in brine to extend its viability for several more days.
 There were strict codes of meat distribution.
 Typically, the hunter who made the kill got first choice, then his family, then the ruler, his or her family (the Maya had female rulers), their courtiers and so on down the line.
 And no part of the animal was wasted.
 Bones contained life force, one reason why they were carved as object of ritual, for instance fragments used as sacred bloodletters, along with stingray spines and obsidian lancets.